kchens/kchens.github.io/pages/words/04_12_2015_Sessions_Cookies_Encryption.md

 4. Change tokens every time a user logs out.

 ######XSS vs. XSRF
-Cross-site scripting (XSS) enables attackers to inject client-side scripts into web pages that the user trusts.
+Cross-site scripting (XSS) enables attackers to inject client-side scripts into web pages that the user trusts (like through a form's comments).
 A XSS vulnerability may be used to let attackers bypass access controls such as the same-origin policy.

-Cross-site request forgery (XSRF), aka. one-click attack or session riding, exploits the trust a site has in a user's browser.
-The user might accidentally click on a script that instigates the XSRF attack.
+Cross-site request forgery (XSRF), or one-click attack, exploits the trust a site has in a user's browser.
+While authenticated on a website (like a bank website), the user might accidentally click on a script that instigates the XSRF attack.
+See more [here](http://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29).

 ###Implementing a cookie